jangnezda/cuely-backend/README.md

 1. Deploy the backend to two instances.
 2. Then deploy nginx in front of them (preferably on separate machines).
 3. Then use a load balancer to route the traffic to both nginx instances.
+4. Deploy the workers to separate instances, one for each integration type.
+So you have gdrive workers on one, trello workers on another, etc. It's then easier manage/update/scale based on what your users need the most.

 This is possible, because backend doesn't hold any state, so a random request may be processed by whatever instance gets it.
 Any queues/workers information is offloaded to Celery which uses Redis to store the data.